chariff/GPro/README.md

 ## 2. Probit Bayesian optimization of a black-box function.

-**DISCLAIMER:** For a testing purpose, we maximize a multivariate normal pdf.
+**Disclaimer:** For testing purposes, we maximize a multivariate normal pdf.
 ```python
 from GPro.kernels import Matern
 from GPro.posterior import Laplace